eclipse-archived/ceylon-lang.org/code/source.md

 ## Ceylon projects

-The Ceylon project is actually made up of four smaller projects:
+The Ceylon project is actually made up of several smaller projects:

 - [Parser, typechecker and specification](#parser_typechecker_and_specification)
 - [Compiler and documentation compiler](#compiler_and_documentation_compiler)